wattsworth/joule/docs/installation.rst

 =====================

 This guide provides instructions for installing one or more components of the Wattsworth stack.
-The choice of components and their configuration depends on the expected usage:
+The choice of components and their configuration depends on your use case.
+If you are unsure of which components you need simply follow this guide in order starting with the :ref:`sec-install-prereqs` section below.

 * **Standalone System**:  :ref:`sec-install-joule` and :ref:`sec-install-lumen` with :ref:`sec-install-nginx`:

 * **Data Acquisition Node**: :ref:`sec-install-joule` with :ref:`sec-install-nginx`
 * **Data Analysis Node**: :ref:`sec-install-joule` in a virtual environment
 * **Data Access Node**: :ref:`sec-install-lumen` with :ref:`sec-install-nginx`

+.. _sec-install-prereqs:

 Prerequistes
 ============